josmar-crwdstffng/angular/aio/tools/examples/README.md

 End-to-end infrastructure is slightly different between CLI- and SystemJS-based examples.

-For CLI-based examples, create an `app.e2e-spec.ts` file inside the `e2e/` folder.
+For CLI-based examples, create an `app.e2e-spec.ts` file inside the `e2e` directory.
 This will be picked up by the default testing command (see the [example configuration section](#example-config) above).
 If you are using a custom test command, make sure e2e specs are picked up (if applicable).

-For SystemJS-based examples, create an `e2e-spec.ts` file inside the example root folder.
+For SystemJS-based examples, create an `e2e-spec.ts` file inside the example root directory.
 These apps will be tested with the following command (and an optional `outputFile` to receive log messages):

 ```sh